Quick Facts about the Fujifilm XF 150-600mm F5.6-8 LM OIS WR Lens

 The only downfall is the aperture and the knowledge that the photographer needs to effectively use this lens.
 If you’re invested in the X-Mount and interested in this lens, I think it’s a no-brainer.

 The points are lost mainly due to low-light.
-It can be worked around with by using a tripod, however.
-Also, it has a very effective OIS system.
+It can be worked around with by using a tripod, however. (-1) Additionally, we lose some points for sharpness. (-.5) That being said, we do It has a very effective OIS system, which actually gives it half-a-point back. (+.5)

 One of the largest FOV changes in a camera lens that I have ever seen.